pkhuong/barrierd/README.md

 Runtime dependencies: Linux (>= 4.1x), the daemon is statically linked.

-Compile-time dependencies: xxd and libseccomp.
+Compile-time dependencies: concurrency kit, libseccomp, and xxd.

 How to use the daemon
 ---------------------